Growing Lavender From Seed: Helpful Tips From Germination To Harvest

 Once you’ve established your lavender plants, you’ll be rewarded with lots of flowers to harvest.
 Gather lavender in June, July, August, and September on sunny days before the flowers open.
 Cut the stalks and tie them into small bundles.
 Hang them to dry upside down in a dark warm place.
 Or place them in a vase without water.
 If you want to collect all the seeds, place a paper bag over the bundles so that the seeds will fall into the bag.
 Also, if you let the flowers keep growing, lavender can self-sow.

-The soothing scent and beautiful flowers can be used in all kinds of products.
+Now that you know how to grow lavender from seed, what can you do with lavender?
+The soothing scent and beautiful flowers can be used in all kinds of ways.

 • Add leaves and flowers to white vinegar for a disinfecting and cleaning spray.